Management Commands

 Export all content including drafts for review:

-python manage.py djpress_export --output-dir review_content
+python manage.py djpress_export -o review_content --no-zip

 Static Site Generator Compatibility